riuvshin/theia/packages/preview/README.md

 # Theia - Preview Extension

 Shows a preview of supported resources.
+It comes with built-in support for rendering markdown files.

 See [here](https://github.com/theia-ide/theia).